tomoki171923/selenium-ci/README.md

 ### 1. prepare test data

-you need to prepare your test data in mockdata folder.
+you need to prepare your test data in the mockdata folder.
 (reference. mockdata/case1_sample.yml)

 ### 2. code unittest

-you need to code your unit test code in the root. you can use functions of src/common/selenium.py (reference. case1_sample.py)
+you need to prepare your unit test code in the root folder. you can use functions of src/common/selenium.py (reference. case1_sample.py)